 “What if society’s priorities are all wrong, and the goal of achieving a certain social status, job title or income bracket is misguided?
 What if you could bring your focus back to the activities that make up your day and find peace and contentment from them, with no motive beyond that?”

-Therefore the Way of Meditation is to at least balance our efforts between material comfort and discovering and familiarising ourselves with our inner resource of natural peace.
+The Way of Meditation is to at least balance our efforts between material comfort and discovering and familiarising ourselves with our inner resource of natural peace.
 Natural peace is actually the nature of our minds.
 When we can come to rest by not getting captured by thinking, planning and material desires our minds settle into a natural state of contentment and even bliss.
 You could call it spirit, Buddhist just call it mind or awareness, but whatever you call it it is fundamental to our being but all too often it’s forgotten and ignored in the pursuit of other quests.
 Meditation is a way of remembering and coming home to our natural state of being and finding a sense of joy there.

 The Way of Detachment From Thoughts